-- Does the application sufficiently account for how the project addresses the theme applied for as described in the call for proposals (cf. section 2 for the description of the theme applied for and the theme-specific requirements that apply to your application)? - Does the application sufficiently account for the expected, societal impact of the project based on the theme applied for (cf. section 2 for the description of the theme applied for)? - If required for the theme applied for and/or relevant to the project: Does the application sufficiently account for the project's relevance to the specific practice area based on the theme applied for, including how the project supports or strengthens practice-oriented research?
-Please note that practice-oriented research is required for the themes described in section 2.9 and section 2.11 respectively. - If required for the theme applied for and/or relevant to the project: Does the application sufficiently account for the project's interdisciplinary/multidisciplinary approach and a sufficient participation and integration of the different research disciplines with the purpose of achieving the joint objective of the project?
-Please note that multidisciplinary research is required for the theme described in section 2.7.

-- If relevant to the project: If the project is motivated by a desire to solve a specific problem or does it have a clear application-oriented perspective: Is this sufficiently clearly described, and has there been sufficiently argued for the described solution or application? - Is the described framework of the funding instrument (see section 3.3.1 and section 3.3.2 respectively) sufficiently met?
+- Does the application sufficiently account for how the project addresses the theme applied for as described in the call for proposals, including capacity building (cf. section 2 for the description of the theme applied for and the theme-specific requirements that apply to your application)? - Does the application sufficiently account for the expected, societal impact of the project based on the theme applied for (cf. section 2 for the description of the theme applied for)? - If relevant to the project: Does the application sufficiently account for the project's relevance to the specific practice area based on the theme applied for, including how the project supports or strengthens practice-oriented research? - If relevant to the project: Does the application sufficiently account for the project's interdisciplinary/multidisciplinary approach and a sufficient participation and integration of the different research disciplines with the purpose of achieving the joint objective of the project? - If relevant to the project: If the project is motivated by a desire to solve a specific problem or does it have a clear application-oriented perspective: Is this sufficiently clearly described, and has there been sufficiently argued for the described solution or application? - Is the described framework of the funding instrument (see section 3.3.1) sufficiently met?